Website Screenshot Design Patterns

 3. Capture the website screenshot

-4. Upload the screenshot to a cloud storage account based on a customizable file and folder naming conversion
+4. Upload the screenshot to a cloud storage account based on a customizable file and folder naming convention

 Only WRITE access to the cloud storage account is required for this pattern.

-Add Screenshots is using Cloudy Scheduler to schedule the automation of website screenshots.
+Add Screenshots uses Cloudy Scheduler to automate the scheduling of website screenshots.

 To extend the scheduling pattern, it is also possible to compare the current screenshot with the previous screenshot to determine if a notable change (based on a configurable % difference) was detected.

-It is also possible to configure an email notification to alert clients when a change was detected.
+You can also configure an email notification to alert clients when a change is detected.
 For example, notify me when my competitor updates the pricing page on their website.

 READ and WRITE access to the cloud storage account is required for this pattern.